 A good labor market and a great way of life have led more and more people to “The Big D” and “The Mile High City”.
 Dallas and Denver have seen demand surpass supply recently, leading to higher prices and plenty of competition.
 On top of all that, Amazon is now seriously considering making Dallas home to their HQ2, which would only further drive prices up.

 2. Las Vegas and Phoenix are Still Lagging

 Now, to be fair, we use the term lagging here loosely.
 Las Vegas actually saw some of the biggest real estate gains in 2017.
 However, Vegas and Phoenix are two of the largest cities in the USA that still haven’t recovered from the mortgage crisis – mostly because the cities saw huge losses.
-2018 could be the year that they fully recover.
+In terms of emerging real estate trends, 2018 could be the year that these cities fully recover.

 3. San Francisco’s Collective Rent is More Than Chicago’s Collective Rent

 Maybe that doesn’t sound surprising to you, but think about it – there are nearly half a million more people renting in the city of Chicago, and San Francisco still pays $616 million more than Chicago, collectively.